FahimFaisalAbir/COMP-44161-FF/README.md

 ## Dataset

-For this exercise, we used data from the City of [Winnipeg's Open Data Portal](https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44)
+For this exercise, we used data from the City of Winnipeg's Open Data Portal - [https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44](https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44)